Gold mining in Scotland: Reign of Mary, Queen of Scots

 In December 1546, during the war known as the Rough Wooing, an English border official Thomas Warton wrote to Thomas Wriothesley about gold-mining in Scotland at Crawford Moor, offering to investigate the ground.
 Wharton recalled a conversation with the Scottish ambassador Adam Otterburn, who said that James IV had mines but only found loose pieces of gold or gold ore rather than a vein, and had spent more on the work than he recovered.
 Wharton owned one of the gold medallions coined by Albany, said to be minted from Scottish gold.

 Mary of Guise wrote for French miners to search silver and gold in 1549.
 Regent Arran had French miners operating a lead mine on Craufordmuir in 1553.
 The Privy Council of England discussed the subject of Scottish gold at "Crafordmore" in June 1553.
 In January 1554, Henri Cleutin considered the need to increase revenue from Scottish fisheries and mines in the context of the marriage of Mary, Queen of Scots.

 Mary of Guise became Regent of Scotland, and English miners were sent to Craufordmuir to prospect for gold in July 1554, supported by Robert Carmichael.
 She paid for five ounces of "gold of the mine" in August and this was delivered to the mint and recorded as "auri Scoticani".
 In October 1555 John Carmichael, young Captain of Crauford, was given £560 Scots to buy gold from the miners for Mary of Guise.
 Some of the gold was delivered to John Misserve, an English worker in the mint who was also described as the "Inglis mynour".
-He was given a licence to prospect for gold in June 1556, but was later discovered to be a counterfeiter.
+He was given a licence to prospect for gold and silver in June 1556.
+He would sell lead produced during refining to Mary of Guise.
+He was later discovered to be a counterfeiter of Scottish money.